 Looking for a new job is stressful.
-When you have a disability, especially one that can’t be seen, it can be even more stressful.
+It can be even more stressful when you have a disability, especially one that can’t be seen.
 You may feel pressured to list your disability on your CV or be fearful of asking for accommodations after you’re hired if you don’t give them a heads up.
-But many of these fears are unfounded, and there are laws that make the job search less intimidating.
-There are also tons of jobs that are ideal for people with physical and neurological disabilities.
+But many of these fears are unfounded, and some laws make the job search less intimidating.
+There are also many ideal jobs for people with physical and neurological disabilities.

 Preparation is the Key

 As with any job search, preparing yourself for the position is essential.
-This begins with making sure your potential employer won’t find anything negative about you online.
+This begins with ensuring your potential employer won’t find anything negative about you online.
 We all make mistakes, but our online reputations can have a long-lasting negative impact.

-Another step that you cannot miss in the pre-interview process is taking a few minutes to get to know the company and understanding the reasons that you want to work there.
+Another step that you cannot miss in the pre-interview process is taking a few minutes to get to know the company and understand why you want to work there.

 CV and Interview Tips